Research Projects

 ProxiTRAPS

-By exploiting the proximity principle, the project ProxiTRAPS aims to develop compounds that can be trapped specifically in cells or cell compartments (STRAPs) or highly efficiently introduced into relevant cell types (ProxiBodies).
-In order to achieve this, new accessory proteins as well as highly multifunctional modalities will be explored.
+By exploiting the proximity principle, the project ProxiTRAPS aimed to develop compounds that can be trapped specifically in cells or cell compartments (STRAPs) or highly efficiently introduced into relevant cell types (ProxiBodies).
+In order to achieve this, new accessory proteins as well as highly multifunctional modalities were explored.
 This will be instrumental to enable a context-dependent pharmacology, which allows to reduce dose-limiting side effect.

 AntiDEG

-In the collaborative project AntiDEG, the partners Fraunhofer ITMP, AbbVie and the Goethe University Frankfurt/Main aim at the identification and validation of proximity-inducing small molecules for the specific degradation of neuronal target proteins and toxic protein aggregates for the treatment of neurodegenerative and neuroinflammatory diseases.
-In particular, the project applies human inducedpluripotent stem cell-derived cellular models of the central nervous system.
+In the collaborative project AntiDEG, the partners Fraunhofer ITMP, AbbVie and the Goethe University Frankfurt/Main aimed to identify and validate proximity-inducing small molecules for the specific degradation of neuronal target proteins and toxic protein aggregates for the treatment of neurodegenerative and neuroinflammatory diseases.
+In particular, the project applied human inducedpluripotent stem cell-derived cellular models of the central nervous system.

 InnoTECH

-InnoTECH develops innovative methods and technologies for identification, characterization and optimization of proximity-induced drugs and characterizes target protein profiles by utilizing genomics, proteomics and bioinformatics The project will define proxidrug target molecules and reveal cellular resistance.
-Together with structural protein modeling, pipelines will be generated that define protein-molecular interaction surfaces to guide optimization.
+InnoTECH developed innovative methods and technologies for identification, characterization and optimization of proximity-induced drugs and characterizes target protein profiles by utilizing genomics, proteomics and bioinformatics The project aimed to define proxidrug target molecules and reveal cellular resistance.
+Together with structural protein modeling, pipelines were generated that define protein-molecular interaction surfaces to guide optimization.

 AntiCAN

 Targeted therapies in the form of small molecule inhibitors for the treatment of cancer, sadly, have been limited in their success.
-Therefore, the AntiCAN project is committed to developing novel PROTACs for the treatment of cancer using modern drug design, biochemical methods and in vitro and in vivo model systems.
-In close cooperation with our industrial partners, the resulting drug candidates are aimed to be introduced into clinical trial within the next few years.
+Therefore, the AntiCAN project was committed to developing novel PROTACs for the treatment of cancer using modern drug design, biochemical methods and in vitro and in vivo model systems.
+In close cooperation with our industrial partners, it was aimed for resulting drug candidates to be introduced into clinical trial within the next few years.

 Partners